solus-project/ypkg/man/package.yml.5.md

     packages do not accidently download unverifiable content during build.

     If for any reason, networking is still required, you can set this key to `yes`.
-    However, always evalaute whether it is avoidable first.
+    However, always evaluate whether it is avoidable first.

 `Build Steps`